What you’ll learn:

 The salt draws out the water.
 For every handful of shredded cabbage, use about 1 teaspoon of kosher salt (1/2 tsp table salt), mix well, let sit for 15 minutes at room temp.
 Place salted cabbage in cheesecloth and squeeze water out.
 You could also just do this in your hands too, if you don’t have cheesecloth.

-Pan Fried Shrimp and Pork Potsticker Recipe
+Pan Fried Pork and Shrimp Potstickers Recipe

 1 package of frozen dumpling skins, defrosted overnight in refrigerator or 40 minutes room temp (do not microwave or set in water)

 3/4 pound raw shrimp, shelled and deveined

 3 stalks green onions, cut into 2 inch sections

 1/2 cup canned bamboo shoots

 2 tablespoons soy sauce